Public Service Scholars Program

 During the course of the academic year, PSSP students develop plans to identify audiences who might be interested in or benefit from their thesis research.
 Through this process, participants are challenged to make the link between scholarly research and the public good.
 Knowing their research will do more than “sit on a shelf” is a powerful motivation during the thesis-writing process.

-Students in the program are also eligible to apply for research and project support funds to cover costs associated with interviews, transcription, transportation, printing, project supplies, etc.
+Students in the program are also eligible to apply for research and project support funds to cover costs associated with research such as interviews, transcription, transportation, printing, project supplies, etc.

 In May, PSSP students present their thesis research along with its implications for communities and the public.
 The presentation affords students an opportunity to share and celebrate the results of their year-long work.